-Most of the Minnesota children recently diagnosed with the rare, polio-like disorder called Acute Flaccid Myelitis (AFM) are receiving treatment at Gillette Children’s Specialty Healthcare.
+Last fall, most of the Minnesota children diagnosed with AFM received treatment at Gillette Children’s Specialty Healthcare.

-The patients, who come from across Minnesota, are being cared for by several teams of Gillette providers including the pediatric rehabilitation medicine team, several pediatric neurologists, and many rehabilitation therapists.
+The patients, who came from across Minnesota, were cared for by several teams of Gillette providers including the pediatric rehabilitation medicine team, several pediatric neurologists, and many rehabilitation therapists.
 Several AFM patients are admitted into the Gillette Inpatient Rehabilitation Unit and are receiving physical therapy, occupational therapy, speech therapy, music therapy and other medical assistance.

 Gillette pediatric rehabilitation medicine physician, Angela Sinner, DO, wants parents to know that although a diagnosis of AFM can be daunting, Gillette has a strong team of expert physicians, therapists, nurses and other providers to help families in need.